-If our data processing programs are or become flawed or ineffective, our reputation and business operations may be materially and adversely affected.
+If our data processing algorithms are or become flawed or ineffective, our reputation and business operations may be materially and adversely affected.

 Our ability to attract clients to, and build trust in, our solutions and products depends significantly on our ability to effectively assess and predict client interest and market trends.
-We utilize our proprietary programs and Sinohealth Engine to track, process, and analyze raw data, generate data analytics and create and tailor the solutions to specific client interest, such as our Data Insight Solutions and Data-driven Publications and Events, as well as our SaaS products.
-Our proprietary programs and Sinohealth Engine take into account multiple sources of data, including master data and retail data from various channels and under various scenarios.
+We utilize our proprietary algorithms and Sinohealth Engine to track, process, and analyze raw data, generate data analytics and create and tailor the solutions to specific client interest, such as our Data Insight Solutions and Data-driven Publications and Connections, as well as our SaaS products which also rely on our big data capabilities.
+Our proprietary algorithms and Sinohealth Engine take into account multiple sources of data, including master data and transaction data from various channels and under various scenarios.
 See "Business-Our Technologies and Big Data-Big Data" in this document.

 In addition, we anticipate significant growth in the amount of data we process as we continue to develop new solutions, products, functionalities and features to meet evolving and growing needs from clients.
-As the amount of data and variables we process increases, our programs and Sinohealth Engine process increasingly complex calculations.
+As the amount of data and variables we process increases, our algorithms and Sinohealth Engine process increasingly complex calculations.
 As a result, the likelihood of defect and errors increases.
-To the extent our proprietary programs and Sinohealth Engine fail to accurately assess or process data, or experience significant errors or defects, our clients may not achieve their goals in a cost-effective manner or at all, which could make our solutions and products less attractive to them, resulting in damage to our reputation and a decline in our market share, and adversely affect our business and results of operations.
+To the extent our proprietary algorithms and Sinohealth Engine fail to accurately assess or process data, or experience significant errors or defects, our clients may not achieve their goals in a cost-effective manner or at all, which could make our solutions and products less attractive to them, resulting in damage to our reputation and a decline in our market share, and adversely affect our business and results of operations.